acornamr/acorn-dashboard/inst/acorn/www/markdown/faq_acorn_en.md

 Additional ACORN comorbidities, which were requested to be included by the WHO GLASS team as LMIC relevant, are not included as part of the uCCI: malaria, malnutrition, peptic ulcer\*, diabetes\*, tuberculosis, HIV on ART, HIV without ART (those marked with an \* were included in the original CCI).

+#### <a name="h16"></a> AWaRe classification

+The "Empiric Antibiotic Testing" plot of the "Overview" tab is colored based on the <a href="https://www.who.int/publications/i/item/WHOEMPIAU2019.11" target="_blank">2019 WHO AWaRe classification of antibiotics for evaluation and monitoring of use.</a>

 ### <a name="h20"></a> Data Processing